RafiAbhinaya/myedusolve-study-notes/README.md

 # Study Notes from MyEduSolve

-These are the study notes I created while learning SQL and python for the first time.
+These are study notes I created while learning SQL and python for the first time.
 Big shoutout to Kak Cahya for sharing his knowledge.